code-challenger/angular8/commit.md

-clarify example description on 8/29/2019
+store release instructions on 9/5/2019